janpetzold/node-sights/README.md

 Install RHC (OpenShift command-line tools): https://www.openshift.com/developers/rhc-client-tools-install

+Setup will guide you through authentication and generates an SSH key.

 Afterwards, connect via SSH.

 To find out host and port of mongo, run this command: